Computer Science (SCS)

 The Computer Science Department is equipped with Windows and Unix computers, networking, robotics, and computer forensics labs.
 Midshipmen utilize these resources to apply theory learned in the classroom and to complete projects throughout the curriculum.

-Upper class computer science majors may engage in independent study, or participate in summer internships with the National Security Agency, the Defense Information Systems Agency, or the Naval Research Labs.
+Upper class computer science majors may engage in independent study, or participate in summer internships with the National Security Agency, the Defense Information Systems Agency, the Naval Research Labs, as well as private companies like Lockheed Martin and Rebellion Defense.
 Annually, select computer science majors participate in the National Security Agency Cyber Exercise (NCX) as part of USNA’s Cyber Security Team (CST).
-Several midshipmen acquire majors in both computer science and information technology each year.

 Computer science graduates can be selected into the highly competitive Information Warfare Community (IWC), and are particularly well suited to serve as Cryptologic Warfare Officers conducting Signals Intelligence, Electronic Warfare, and Cyberspace Operations; Cyber Warfare Engineers developing offensive and defensive cyber capabilities; or Information Professionals operating and defending Navy networks and communication systems.
 Software engineering and other computer science related fields are one of the fastest growing industries in the United States.
 A degree in computer science can lead to a highly successful career in the Navy and Marine Corps, or in the government and private sectors.